Jackck23/SQL/README.md

 # Jackie's SQL Portfolio

 ## Hello!
 Welcome to my SQL portfolio.
 This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions;
+Take a look and reach out if you have any questions;